Roxrudra/HungrySnake/README.md

 # HungrySnake
-Snake game with challenging levels (Inspired by the classic "Snake Xenxia" in old nokia phones) written in C.
+Snake game with challenging levels (Inspired by the classic "Snake Xenxia" in old nokia phones) and optimized algorithm (bijective map) written in C.

 ## Features:
 1. 9 challenging maps.